-In the future, we plan to analyze how the similar wing color patterns of model and mimic are generated based on the knowledge obtained from H. axyridis.
+We plan to eventually analyze how the similar wing color patterns of model and mimic are generated based on the knowledge obtained from H. axyridis.
 For example, do they use conserved or divergent mechanisms?

 III.
 Acquisition and diversification of beetle horns